The LeRay Mansion, Located On Fort Drum, A Place Rich In North Country History… And Hauntings?

 James Le Ray would have numerous discussions with Jefferson and James Madison over the next decades, some of them, such as the above, available through the Library of Congress.

 Talks Of Making The LeRay Mansion A State Park Evolve

-Two years later, talk of the purchase would come from Albany, via the Watertown Daily Times October 7, 1927 edition, that would foreshadow the mansion’s future–
+Two years later, talk of the purchase would come from Albany, via the Watertown Daily Times’ October 7, 1927 edition, which would foreshadow the mansion’s future–

 Albany, Oct.
 7 – National Guard officials here are working out a plan by which it is hoped that the state of New York may acquire the old James D. LeRay estate in Jefferson County now owned by Fred C. Anderson of Watertown and establish there a National Guard camp, abandoning the long-time National Guard camp at Peekskill.
 The LeRay estate adjoins the federal maneuver and concentration camp at Pine Plains, and it is the desire of state guard officials to have the state camp in close proximity to the federal camp.

 There are approximately 2,000 acre of land in the LeRay estate and on the property is located the old LeRay mansion, said to be the best specimen of the architecture of its period intact west of Albany.
 It is proposed that this mansion be taken over by the park commission and maintained under the state’s recently inaugurated plan of acquiring historic properties of the state.

 Talks would continue into the early 1930s, when in that year, then Governor Franklin D. Roosevelt personally visited the LeRay Mansion to inspect it.
 At that point in time, approximately 10,000 state militiamen were given training during the summer at Pine Camp.
 The Daily Times would remark–